heutelbeck/sapl-demos/sapl-demo-obligation-advice/README.md

 ```

 Please note that an obligation is simply the written form of a Json Object.
 To handle this obligation we can now use the following obligation handler:

+(All ObligationHandler and AdviceHandler used in this project are imported from the sapl-demo-shared-Project)

 ```java
 @Slf4j